garrandall/popular-music-data/tracks/drunk-on-you-luke-bryan.md

 Girl, you make my speakers go boom boom
 Dancin' on the tailgate in a full moon
-That kinda thing makes a man go mmm hmmm
+That kinda thing makes a man go mmm hm
 You're lookin' so good in what's left of those blue jeans Drip of honey on the money maker gotta be
 The best buzz I'm ever gonna find